Myths about Online Schools

 MYTH: Students who attend online schools lack socialization and social skills.

 FACT: Students at the South Carolina Virtual Charter School have the opportunity to participate in many academic and social outings.
-These outings and activities may include trips to museums, skate parks, zoos, clubs, student government, dances, and even graduation ceremonies.
+These outings and activities may include trips to museums, skate parks, zoos, clubs, student government, and even graduation ceremonies.

 MYTH: You'll spend all day staring at a computer.

 FACT: While attendance, planning, and assessment are all recorded online, only about 30 percent of the K-8 lessons are taught online, with the percentage higher for high school as students work at more of a collective pace online in conjunction with the teacher.
 The rest of the K12 curriculum relies on printed and/or hands-on materials, including beautifully crafted textbooks, paint, rocks, and telescopes.